digitalrebar/doc/install.rst

 And now, the real fun begins!

 #.
 Log in to Digital Rebar on http://127.0.0.1:3000 using default user ``rebar`` and password ``rebar1``
 #.
 Wait for the first annealing pass to complete (all marks are green).
-Please be patient on the first run because Digital Rebar is building (and caching) provisioning images from the downloaded ISOs
+Please be patient on the first run because Digital Rebar is building and caching provisioning images (during ``provisioner-base-images`` role) from the downloaded ISOs

 If this is your first install, the Docker and KVM nodes approach will allow you to play with Digital Rebar with minimal network configuration.